 Mendelian disease: Where the disease state is completely or largely determined by variation at a single gen locus inherited in a Mendelian fashion.

 Heritability: The proportion of the trait variation for a particular trait in a particular population and environment that is under genetic control.
 The narrow-sense heritability (h2) refers to the proportion of variation due to the additive effects of genes whereas the broad-sense heritability (H2) is the proportion due to all genetic effects.

-Marginal effect: the average effect of a locus across all other loci and environmental effects
+Bonferroni correction: The simplest and perhaps most conservative method to control family error rate (α) by correcting for the number (n) of independent hypothesis tests when n is large, i.e. the corrected threshold Pcorrected = α/n.

 Hypothesis free analysis: No assumption is made about the loci involved in epistasis or their effects and so all possible pairs of SNPs are tested (an exhaustive search).
 Hypothesis driven analysis limits the combinations of loci tested according to some prior hypothesis (for example that only loci with a marginal effect should be tested or only those loci in a particular pathway).

+Quantitative traits: Phenotypes (e.g. height) vary continuously, in contrast to qualitative traits in which phenotypes are discrete (e.g. disease or healthy).

+Saturated and reduced models: There are nine joint genotypes for a pair of SNPs each with three genotypes (e.g. AA, Aa and aa).
+These can be modelled in full using nine parameters: one as the baseline (e.g. aa/aa), two for each SNP (e.g. AA/aa and Aa/aa) and four for interactions (e.g. AA/Aa, AA/AA, Aa/Aa, Aa/AA).
+The saturated model fits all the nine parameters, whereas the reduced model fits the first five parameters and excludes the four interaction parameters.

 Hardy–Weinberg Equilibrium: A principle stating that allele and genotype frequencies of variants in a population will remain constant from one generation to the next in the absence of evolutionary disturbing factors such as mutation and genetic drift.

+Marginal effect: The average effect of a locus across all other loci and environmental effects (also known as main effect).

+Linkage disequilibrium (LD): The nonrandom association of alleles of two or more loci in a population owing to limited recombination.
+LD is often used to measure the relationship of genetic markers of the loci – a high LD means the markers are closely related (i.e. co-occurring) so one marker can predict the other(s).
+Markers in high LD with an unobserved causal variant can increase the power of detection of associations.
+Several methods can be used to calculate LD, of which correlation is the simplest and robust approach.

+Causal variant: A genetic variant directly modifies a phenotype and/or causes a change of disease risk.
+Owing to the limited amount of variation interrogated by SNP genotyping microarrays, SNPs in GWASs typically merely tag the causal region rather than themselves being the causal variant.

+Haplotype: A combination of alleles (DNA sequences) inherited from a single parent.
+A haplotype can be within one locus or across multiple loci, with or without physical coupling on the DNA strand.

-Linkage disequilibrium: The nonrandom association of alleles of two or more loci in a population.
+Linkage phase: The information of combinations DNA alleles in a diploid individual inherited from the mother or father (also known as gametic phase).

+Covariate: A variable that may confound the outcome variable of a statistical model, e.g. age is a covariate of human height.